Who it’s for

 Who is best suited for Drama Therapy

-Drama- and play therapy is particularly suited for people who struggle to express themselves verbally, people struggling to be heard by others and to hear others, people struggling to see themselves and relate to others.
+Drama and play therapy is particularly suited for people who find it difficult to express, relate and connect with others.
 It is a therapy that assists us to explore our ‘self’, in relation to our body, our psyche, our family and the communities we live in.